C# ADO.NET ODBC tutorial

 OdbcConnection DbConnection = new OdbcConnection("DSN=SAMPLE_ISAM");

-This example uses a DSN connection, but a DSN free connection can be used by using the DRIVER={} format.
+This example uses a DSN connection, but a DSN-less connection can be used by using the DRIVER={} format.
 Consult your ODBC driver documentation for more details.

-4. Now open that OdbcConnection object:
+4. Open that OdbcConnection object:

 DbConnection.Open();

-5. Now using the OdbcConnection, we will create an OdbcCommand:
+5. Using the OdbcConnection, create an OdbcCommand:

 OdbcCommand DbCommand = DbConnection.CreateCommand();